01 of 05

-Duvet covers are a great way to completely change the look of your room without investing in a new comforter or quilt, as well as protecting you current quilt or comforter.
-This project is a fun way to redesign a place you spend a lot of time, your bed!
+Duvet covers are a great way to completely change the look of your room without investing in a new comforter or quilt as well as protecting your current quilt or comforter.
+This project is a fun way to redesign a place you spend a lot of time: your bed!

 These fabric requirements do not take into consideration matching prints.
 For a fabric that repeats, you'll need an extra amount that depends on the repeat of the print.

 Small prints such as calico fabric should not require matching.
 Buy extra fabric to add complementing trim to curtains and pillows.
 You will also need to repeat your top fashion fabric or use a sheet (same as the bed size you are making) for the bottom of the duvet cover.Continue to 2 of 5 below.

 All covers will require even side sections added to each side of your fashion fabric.
 Refer to the chart for cutting your sections.

 Lay out the back and top section, right sides together.
 Pin enough to secure the two sections together.
 Stitch the side and bottom seams using 1/2-inch seams.
 Zigzag or serge the seam allowance.Continue to 3 of 5 below.

 03 of 05